 Read also: What is Saint Alexis patron of?

 - Therefore, having made himself perfect in the word of teaching.
 He was also excellent in life’s work; from vain friendships and idle talk, he turned away altogether.
 And from talking with women or seeking with his eyes the female face, he greatly shunned.
 For in fleeing, he turned away from the company of women.

 - Several legends based on his kindness and love led to the appearance of Santa Claus.
 As Saint Nicholas is considered.

 - He is also the patron saint of major cities such as Amsterdam and Moscow.

 Read also: What is Saint Pius X The Patron Saint of?

 Saint Nick’s Day is celebrated on the 6th of December.
 From the tradition, it has remained that Santa Claus does not bring gifts in booties to the disobedient, but a little apple branch ring.
 After his death, many miracles are attributed to him.
 He is said to have saved sailors, children, merchants, and even lawyers.
-It is said that from his head springs a fountain of oil and from his feet a spray of water.
+It is said that a fountain of oil springs from his head and from his feet a spray of water.
 From all his limbs, holy ointment comes forth, healing many people.